uri-raviv-lab/dplus-dev/PythonInterface/README.md

 ﻿
-This document was last updated on August 8 2022, for dplus-v4.6.1.0
+This document was last updated on May 5 2023, for dplus-v5.1.0.0

 # The Dplus Python API

 The D+ Python API allows using the D+ backend from Python, instead of the ordinary D+ application.

-The Python API works on both Windows and Linux.
+The Python API works on both Windows <s>and Linux</s>.

 ## Installation